PhiPhuongUyen/Team-5/README.md

                     plt.show()

-                    The column chart above is the average monthly goals statistics of the five teams with the most total matches from 1872 to September 12, 2023.
+                    <p>The column chart above is the average monthly goals statistics of the five teams with the most total matches from 1872 to September 12, 2023.

                      There are columns here about the number of goals scored and the number of goals lost by the teams, team names, average score, two columns with two different colors for easy distinction.
 The goals conceded are only around 1.0. goals up to 2.5 This chart allows you to compare the number of goals scored between different teams or players in a specific time frame.
 You can identify outstanding teams or players with excellent scoring ability.
 For example, in Brazil and Germany.
-Depending on your specific goals and the data you have, you can conduct more detailed analysis such as identifying the players who scored the most goals, creating a chart showing changes over time, or comparing performance. scores of teams in different seasons.
+Depending on your specific goals and the data you have, you can conduct more detailed analysis such as identifying the players who scored the most goals, creating a chart showing changes over time, or comparing performance. scores of teams in different seasons.</p>
                 </code>
             </pre>
             <img src="https://github.com/PhiPhuongUyen/Team-5/blob/main/379611435_242192875055863_6915571824627483977_n.png?raw=true">
         </div>
         <div class="section">
-            <h>Pie chart</h>
+            <h2>Pie chart</h2>
             <pre class="highlight">
                 <code class="python">
                     import plotly.express as px